einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 ### 5.3 Generative AI Policy

-Generative AI tools (i.e., such as large language models, or LLMs, like ChatGPT and others) may be used **only when (and how) specified for specified course work, and otherwise are not permitted**.
-We will rarely, if at all, being using these tools in the study, creation, ideation, and audiation of sound and music within the context of this course.
+Generative AI tools (i.e., such as large language models, or LLMs, like ChatGPT and others) may be used **only when (and how) specified for course work, and otherwise are not permitted**.
+We will rarely, if at all, be using these tools in the study, creation, ideation, and audiation of sound and music within the context of this course.
 In other words, **unless otherwise noted, use of generative AI tools is explicitly prohibited**.

 Use of generative AI tools, only where explicitly permitted by the instructor, may be included for a particular assignment or exercise, for a particular course module, or for inquiry into a particular type of AI tool.
-As with any other academic resource used to create student work, any contribution of generative AI tools to student work must be clearly disclosed by the student and cited like any other resource.
+As with any other academic resource used to create student work, any contribution of generative AI tools must be clearly disclosed by the student and cited like any other resource.

 For any assignment in which generative AI tools were used (always and only in accordance with the policy specified for this course or a particular assignment), students must include, in addition to a traditional bibliography, a written page entitled “explanation of AI tool use” that contains a description of which tools were used (such as ChatGPT, DALL-E, etc.), how each tool was used, (such as in ideation, research, analysis, editing, debugging, etc.), the specific prompts entered into the model(s), how model outputs were evaluated, and whether and where model outputs were used in the work that was submitted.